-- Enforce Department of State pouch regulations required to ensure the inviolability of diplomatic pouches from the point of origination to international destinations as governed by the terms and authorities of the Vienna Convention.
+- Enforce Department of State pouch regulations required to ensure the inviolability of diplomatic pouches from the point of origination to international destinations as governed by the Vienna Convention.

-- Assess risks to movement of diplomatic pouches and cargo to ensure against any infringement of diplomatic rights and privileges as established by the terms of the Vienna Convention; detect and report attempts to damage or subvert the principle of inviolability of the diplomatic pouches and cargo.
+- Assess risks to movement of diplomatic pouches and sealed official diplomatic cargo; detect and report attempts to damage or subvert the principle of inviolability of the diplomatic pouches and cargo.

 Applicants must have at least an Associate’s level degree or 60 credit hours from an accredited college or university at the time of appointment.
 Official transcripts must confirm the Associate’s degree or 60 credit hours.
 Applicants currently pursuing an Associate’s degree may apply up to nine months preceding their graduation.
 An official transcript that confirms award of the degree or 60 credit hours is required prior to appointment.

-Specialized experience demonstrates that the applicant has acquired and is able to apply a combination of specific knowledge, skills and abilities appropriate to a Foreign Service Diplomatic Courier position.
+Specialized experience should demonstrate that the applicant has acquired and is able to apply a combination of specific knowledge, skills and abilities appropriate to a Foreign Service Diplomatic Courier position.
 Examples are:

 - Experience in office operations in a government agency or a business, or an industrial firm servicing a client or client organization, demonstrating initiative, ingenuity, resourcefulness and judgment required to organize, implement and accomplish tasks;